webbmaistro/flowdrop/content/blog/automate-pdf-to-excel.md

 ---

-## Why Flowdrop Makes PDF To Excel Automation So Easy
+<section-header text="Why Flowdrop Makes PDF To Excel Automation So Easy"></section-header>

 Here's the thing about most automation tools.
 They make you feel dumb.